 Today, there are two principal reasons for sightseeing at the Vatican.
 One is to visit the Basilica di San Pietro, the most overwhelming architectural achievement of the Renaissance; the other is to visit the Musei Vaticani, which contain collections of staggering richness and diversity, from ancient Etruscan treasures and Egyptian mummies and an actual piece of the Moon.

 Inside the basilica—breathtaking both for its sheer size and for its extravagant interior—are artistic masterpieces including Michelangelo's Pietà and Bernini's great bronze baldacchino (canopy) over the main altar.
 The Musei Vaticani, their entrance a 10-minute walk from the piazza, hold endless collections of many of the greatest works of Western art.
-The Laocoön, Leonardo's St. Jerome, and Raphael's Transfiguration are all here.
+The Laocoön, Leonardo's St. Jerome in the Wilderness, and Raphael's Transfiguration are all here.
 The Sistine Chapel, accessible only through these museums, is Michelangelo's magnificent artistic legacy, and his ceiling is the High Renaissance in excelsis in more ways than one.